![]() |

 "I know that," the officer said.
 "He is dead and could not be sent to hell by a better man, for Col. Fry shot him; leave him and go to your work."

 Earlier that misty, cold morning, Zollicoffer — a former Tennessee congressman and newspaper editor from Nashville — had mistakenly ridden into Union lines.
-After a volley or two, Zollicoffer fell dead from his horse, shot through the chest.
-Federal Colonel Speed Smith Fry may have fired the fatal bullet into the 49-year-old commander, derisively called "Snollegoster" and an "old he-devil" by the Yankees.
+After a brief volley of shots, he fell dead from his horse, struck through the chest.
+Colonel Speed Smith Fry may have fired the fatal bullet into the 49-year-old commander, whom Union soldiers derisively called “Snollegoster” and an “old he-devil.”

-Days after the battle, a New York newspaper correspondent spotted the general's body in front of the tent of the 10th Kentucky sutler, wrapped in a blanket.
-Zollicoffer's skin was "beautifully white and clear," the reporter noted, and his face had a "pleasant expression," which "grim in death was not altogether destroyed."
-Zollicoffer had shaved off his beard, "probably in order to be less easily recognized," the correspondent speculated.
+Even in death, Zollicoffer’s body attracted attention.
+Days after the battle, a New York newspaper correspondent spotted him outside the tent of the 10th Kentucky sutler, wrapped in a blanket.
+The reporter noted that Zollicoffer’s skin was “beautifully white and clear” and that his face held a “pleasant expression,” which “grim in death was not altogether destroyed.”
+Zollicoffer had shaved his beard, “probably in order to be less easily recognized,” the correspondent speculated.

-But souvenir hunters had stripped "Old Zolly" of his clothes, from the rubber coat over his uniform to his shirt, undershirt and socks.
-An Ohio private snipped three buttons from his coat.
-Fiends even cut Zollicoffer's hair close to his skull.
+But souvenir hunters stripped “Old Zolly” of his clothing, from the rubber coat over his uniform down to his shirt, undershirt and socks.
+An Ohio private cut three buttons from his coat, and others even clipped his hair close to the skull.

 (Click icon at right for full-screen experience.)